tomcatmanager/tomcatmanager/docs/developer.rst

 by utilizing the following command line options::

    $ pytest --url=http://localhost:8080/manager --userid=ace \
-   --password=newenglandclamchowder
+   --password=newenglandclamchowder --serverwar=/tmp/sample.war

-This will excercise your server well, and will definitely trigger garbage collection, so you might not want to run it against a production server.
+Running the test suite will deploy and undeploy an app dozens of times, and will definitely trigger garbage collection, so you might not want to run it against a production server.
+When an app is deployed, it will be at the path returned by the ``safe_path`` fixture in ``conftest.py``.
+You can modify that fixture if for some reason you need to deploy at a different path.

+The ``url``, ``userid``, and ``password`` options are self-explanatory.
+The ``serverwar`` parameter is the full path to a war file on the server.
+There is a simple war file in ``tests/war/sample.war`` which you can copy to the server.
+If you don't copy the war file, or if you don't specify the ``serverwar`` parameter, or the path you provide doesn't point to a valid war file, several of the tests will fail.

 Documentation